dd

 dd bs={{1024}} count={{1000000}} if=/dev/zero of={{path/to/file_1GB}}

-Create a system backup and save it into an IMG file (can be restored later by swapping if and of):
+Create a system backup, save it into an IMG file (can be restored later by swapping if and of), and show the progress:

 The examples are provided by the tldr-pages project under the CC BY 4.0 License.